 “Britt is a wonderful painter.
 I think she’s making this a working vacation.
 And,” she said, turning to indicate the doctor.
 “This is Dr. Kendall Marks, another old friend who’s come to deliver the baby.”

 When he clasped her hand, awareness surged between them and he had to force himself to release her.
-She wrenched her arm back to her side as if shocked.
+His surging cock protested the action, but she wrenched her arm back to her side as if shocked.
 Her eyes were suspicious and her expression became guarded.

 “So, what do people call you?” she asked.